marcelobarrosufu/kved/README.md

 * Your flash needs to support word granularity writings.
 * After writing into a flash position (a word) should be possible to write again, lowering bit that were high.
 This is the mechanism to invalided a register.
 * Multiple sectors support not implemented.
+* As with many wear leveling systems, it is not desirable to use the system near maximum storage capacity.
+An effective use of 50% or less of the entries is recommended.

 ## How kved works